hafianewalid/Anti-Spam-Filter/README.md

 # Anti Spam Filter

-Tor train and test an anti spam filter use the following comand with the numbers of spam an ham will be used in training and testing.
+Tor train and test an anti-spam filter use the following comand with the numbers of spam an ham will be used in training and testing.

 `$ java AntiSpam_filtre DATA/test-data 100 200`